markNZed/processism-react-three/storyboard.md

 ## 14.2.
 Video
 The large red blob representing the highest level entity gradually becomes transparent, revealing the next level underneath.
 This process continues, with each subsequent level of abstraction becoming transparent, eventually exposing the most fundamental entities.
 ## 14.3.
 Narration
-"Now, we see a single entity represented by this large red shape.
+Now, we see a single entity represented by this large red shape.
 However, this entity isn't just a standalone object; it's a more complicated process composed of lower-level entities interacting with one another.
 As we peel back the layers, notice how each level of abstraction gives way to the next, revealing the underlying processes at play.

 We often reach a practical limit to how far we can go in breaking down these levels.
 For example, a sociologist might consider an individual person as the fundamental entity, while a doctor might focus on cells within the body.
 Here, we treat the entities we’ve uncovered as fundamental, recognizing that what we perceive is a reflection of our attention and how we relate to the processes at different levels.

-This exploration of levels reminds us that each entity we observe is part of a larger process, and what we consider 'fundamental' is often just a matter of perspective."
+This exploration of levels reminds us that each entity we observe is part of a larger process, and what we consider 'fundamental' is often just a matter of perspective.

 # 15. Scene: Scale of Processes
 ## 15.1.
 Objective